Watch closely when the words change. Controlling the vocabulary is essential to controlling people.

 Homosexuals also use to say, “All we want is to be left alone to live the way we desire.”
-This was partly due to ways that gays were wrongly mistreated for choosing different sexual lifestyles.
+This was partly due to ways that gays were wrongly treated for choosing different sexual lifestyles.
 All decent citizens should oppose mistreatment and violence against others.
 Since same sex behavior between consenting adults is legal in every state, those who target gays for abuse or violence should expect to be punished for criminal behavior.

 But somewhere along the way, the effort moved from seeking protection to demanding normalization.
 A strategic change of terms from preference to orientation came as part of that move.
 And the change has been largely based on an effort to promote the misleading and manipulative argument that equates race and gender with the kind of sex people want.